NVE-Work/.github/profile/README.md

 ## About Us

-NeoVista Equities LLC is a newly established private opportunistic fund based in Long Island, New York, with its regional headquarters in Albany.
+we are a newly established private opportunistic fund based in Long Island, New York, with its regional headquarters in Albany.
 We are dedicated to:

 - Revitalizing communities through strategic real estate acquisition